manatlan/reqman/docs/yml_syntax.md

   save:
     rcontent: <<json.result.content>>
 ```
-now, you can 'rcontent' in following requests
+Now, you can use 'rcontent' in following statements

 ### "foreach"
+It let you repeat your statement, with a list of dict.

 ```yaml
 - GET: /test/<<value>>